haarish04/Custom-CNN/README.md

 # Custom-CNN

-Custom built CNN architecture with high accuracy
+Custom built CNN architecture with 90%+ accuracy

 The dataset must be divided into train and test